MelasGR/batterylite/index.md

 ### B. HOW WE USE COLLECTED INFORMATION

 a.
-Personal Information- since we do not collect Personal Information, we may not use your personal information in any way.
+Personal Information- since we do not collect Personal Information, we may not use your personal information in any way.<br>
 b.
 Non- Personal Information.
 We may use Non-Personal Information only for serving you better as below:<br>
-1. To personalize user experience;
+1. To personalize user experience;<br>
-2. To help develop our service- We may use Non- Personal Information to provide, maintain, improve and develop our services;
+2. To help develop our service- We may use Non- Personal Information to provide, maintain, improve and develop our services;<br>
 3. We may collect your non-personal information and use them for market and promotion purpose, for example, we may promote or recommend more relevant apps to you.

 ### C. HOW YOUR INFORMATION MAY BE DISCLOSED

 a.
 Personal Information.
-We do not store Personal Information and therefore we do not disclose your Personal Information.
+We do not store Personal Information and therefore we do not disclose your Personal Information.<br>
 b.
 Non-Personal Information.
 We do not sell, trade, or otherwise transfer to outside parties your information.
-We do not combine Non-Personal Information with Personal Information (such as combining your name with your unique User Device number).
+We do not combine Non-Personal Information with Personal Information (such as combining your name with your unique User Device number).<br>
 c.
 We may disclose your non-personal information for promotion purpose to our trusted partners who shall comply with this privacy policy and the relevant privacy laws.

 ### D. USERS WITH WHOM YOU SHARE YOUR INFORMATION